min2ha/ukwa-site/content/target/52747/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: UK and EU at odds over size of 'divorce bill'

 The UK won't pay a 100bn-euro (£84bn) "divorce bill" to leave the EU, Brexit Secretary David Davis said, as the two sides clashed over the issue.